 (Click to enlarge charts)

-- The hourly (short-term) Stochastic oscillator still has a bit of room left for further downside before reaching its extreme oversold level.
-This observation reinforces a potential dip in price action towards the “Ascending Wedge” support at 1970.
+- The hourly (short-term) Stochastic oscillator is turning down and still has further downside potential before reaching the extreme oversold level.
+This observation suggests that downside momentum remains intact on the Index.

 Key levels (1 to 3 days)